Our links with home are crucial

 - Talking to your child about school work.
 Show your children that you are interested and want them to do well.

 - Seeing that your child comes to school alert, in good time and having had sufficient sleep and breakfast.

 - Ensuring that your child regularly attends school and that all holidays are taken during the school holidays and not during term time.

-- Making sure your child comes to school sensibly dressed without jewellery and wearing suitable footwear.
+- Making sure your child comes to school sensibly dressed and wearing suitable footwear.

 - Encourage your child to read aloud every day and promote a love of reading.

 - Trying to provide your child with a quiet atmosphere to complete any homework.

 - Teaching your child to respect the school and its rules and support the school’s Behaviour Policy

 - Ensuring your child does not bring any toys, sweets, money or chewing gum into school.